Dan Clodfelter

 Daniel G. Clodfelter (born June 2, 1950) is an American politician and attorney from North Carolina.
 He served as a Democratic member of the North Carolina General Assembly representing the State's thirty-seventh Senate district, which includes constituents in Mecklenburg County, from January 1999 through April 8, 2014, when he resigned after being appointed Mayor of Charlotte, North Carolina.

 Education and legal career

 Clodfelter was born in Thomasville, North Carolina and graduated from Thomasville Senior High School, after attending one of the first sessions of the Governor's School of North Carolina in 1966.
 He earned a bachelor's degree from Davidson College, where he was a brother of Sigma Phi Epsilon fraternity.

-In 1972 and was named a Rhodes Scholar and earned another bachelor's degree from Oxford University in 1974.
+In 1972 and was named a Rhodes Scholar and earned another bachelor's degree from Corpus Christi College, Oxford in 1974.
 He then attended the Yale Law School, earning his J.D. degree in 1977.
 Clodfelter served as a law clerk for Judge James B. McMillan of the U.S. District Court for the Western District of N.C. from 1977–78, after which he entered private practice in Charlotte.